-If you are a parent going through a divorce then you know that a large component of your case has related to your child and what sort of custody provisions will be included in your Final Decree of Divorce.
-Money issues aside, child custody disagreements are the likeliest cause of animosity and disagreement in a divorce.
-In the event that you and your spouse cannot come to an agreement on issues related to your child, a judge can intercede and apply Texas laws on child custody to your situation and its circumstances.
+If you are a parent going through a divorce, you know that a significant component of your case has related to your child and what sort of custody provisions will be included in your Final Decree of Divorce.
+Money issues aside, child custody disagreements are the likeliest cause of hatred and disagreement in a divorce.
+If you and your spouse cannot agree on matters related to your child, a judge can intercede and apply Texas laws on child custody to your situation and its circumstances.

-For most people in Texas, going through a divorce in our civil courts is the only step that you will need to take in order to dissolve your marriage and have orders set forth regarding your child.
-However, if you are also Muslim you would need to take additional steps within the structure of your Islamic faith in order to become divorced from your spouse in the eyes of God and of your religious community.
+For most people in Texas, going through a divorce in our civil courts is the only step you will need to take to dissolve your marriage and have orders set forth regarding your child.
+However, if you are also Muslim, you would need to take additional steps within the structure of your Islamic faith to become divorced from your spouse in the eyes of God and your religious community.

-Today's blog post from the Law Office of Bryan Fagan, PLLC will discuss this topic in detail.
-Specifically, we will begin by going over child custody rights in a divorce as prescribed by the religious texts of Islam.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will discuss this topic in detail.
+Specifically, we will begin by going over child custody rights in a divorce as prescribed by Islam's religious texts.

 How does Islam treat child custody from the vantage point of a mother?

-Within Islamic law, there is a doctrine known as Hadana that instructs Muslims how to deal with issues regarding the physical custody of a child- what we in Texas may call possession of a child.
-Unlike in American civil law, this doctrine automatically grants physical custody of a child to the father although the age at which this is done varies depending on what country you in around the world.
-In the United States, Texas included, the law does not distinguish or give preference to a parent based on their sex when it comes to possession/child custody issues.
+Within Islamic law, a doctrine known as Hadana instructs Muslims how to deal with issues regarding a child's physical custody- what we in Texas may call possession of a child.
+Unlike in American civil law, this doctrine automatically grants physical custody of a child to the father.
+However, the age at which this is done varies depending on your country around the world.
+In the United States, Texas included, the law does not distinguish or give preference to a parent based on their sex regarding possession/child custody issues.

-Let's examine specifically what the doctrine of Hadana has to say regarding the possession of a child.
-For starters, if a child is born out of marriage then if you are the child's mother you would be able to have physical custody of your child if he is a male up to the child's seventh birthday.
+Let's examine precisely what the doctrine of Hadana has to say regarding the possession of a child.
+For starters, if a child is born out of marriage, then if you are the child's mother, you would be able to have physical custody of your child if he is a male up to the child's seventh birthday.

-On the other hand, if your child is a girl then you would be entitled to physical custody of your daughter up until the age of puberty.
+On the other hand, if your child is a girl, you would be entitled to your daughter's physical custody until the age of puberty.
 Typically if your ex-husband were not able to take physical custody of your child at either age seven/the age of puberty, his relatives would be able to step in and take possession in his absence.

 As the natural guardian of your child, your ex-husband holds all the cards in terms of physical custody of your child.
-He would have the sole right to determine whether your child can travel internationally by obtaining a passport, where he or she would go to school and other issues like this.
-In American divorces, parents will typically share in these rights and in many cases have equal say in the rights and duties of parenting a child after divorce.
+He would have the sole right to determine whether your child can travel internationally by obtaining a passport, where they would go to school, and other issues like this.
+In American divorces, parents will typically share in these rights and, in many cases, have an equal say in the rights and duties of parenting a child after divorce.

-You, as the mother of the child, can lose physical custody of the child before the aforementioned ages in a few different ways.
-For starters, if it is determined by an Imam (a religious leader within Islam) that you are untrustworthy as a parent then your physical custody rights to your child could be stripped.
+As the mother of the child, you can lose physical custody of the child before the ages mentioned above in a few different ways.
+For starters, if it is determined by an Imam (a religious leader within Islam) that you are untrustworthy as a parent, then your physical custody rights to your child could be stripped.

-Secondly, if it is determined that you are not competent to promote the religious faith of your child or to encourage their active following of Islam then your physical custody rights may be in jeopardy.
-Finally, you may lose custody rights to your child if you remarry from outside of your husband's family during this time period before your child turns the age at which time he or she would go to live with their father.
+Secondly, suppose it is determined that you are not competent to promote the religious faith of your child or to encourage their active following of Islam.
+In that case, your physical custody rights may be in jeopardy.
+Finally, you may lose custody rights to your child if you remarry from outside of your husband's family during this period before your child turns the age when they would go to live with their father.

 Can an Islamic divorce agreement be enforced in American civil law courts?

-Any agreement made between spouses in conjunction with a divorce in the Islamic faith is construed under general contract law by American civil law courts rather than as a religious document.
-As we discussed in yesterday's blog post courts often times interpret these divorce agreements as akin to an American prenuptial agreement.
+In conjunction with a divorce in the Islamic faith, any agreement made between spouses is construed under general contract law by American civil law courts rather than as a religious document.
+As discussed in yesterday's blog post, courts often interpret these divorce agreements as akin to an American prenuptial agreement.

-What we see happening with some frequency is that a husband who has agreed to a division of property and child custody within an Islamic divorce agreement will then attempt to have the divorce agreement upheld by a family law court.
-This is due to the fact that his responsibilities to pay money for support are much less in a Muslim divorce agreement that he would be responsible for under an American family law order.
+We see happening with some frequency that a husband who has agreed to a division of property and child custody within an Islamic divorce agreement will then attempt to have the divorce agreement upheld by a family law court.
+This is since his responsibilities to pay money for support are much less in a Muslim divorce agreement that he would be responsible for under an American family law order.

-If the agreement was signed in another country, the husband could hire an attorney and present an argument that the law of the country where the agreement was signed should apply in this case.
-On the other hand, if the marriage was short it is often the wife who will present these arguments due to the fact that we would stand to retain from marriage would be far greater in an Islamic divorce agreement than under a civil court order.
+If the agreement was signed in another country, the husband could hire an attorney and present an argument that the country's law where the contract was signed should apply in this case.
+On the other hand, if the marriage were short, the wife would often present these arguments because we would stand to retain from marriage would be far more significant in an Islamic divorce agreement than under a civil court order.

-Muslim wives can also present an argument that only is she entitled to her share of assets and property under a Muslim divorce agreement but is also able to seek a separate return under civil law provisions as well.
+Muslim wives can also present an argument that only is she entitled to her share of assets and property under a Muslim divorce agreement but can also seek a separate return under civil law provisions.

 An example to illustrate the points we have raised thus far